stefanoborini/stefanoborini.github.io/_posts/2011-11-05-a-raytracer-in-python-part-2-rendering-multiple-objects.md

 category: python
 title: A Raytracer in Python - Part 2 - Rendering Multiple Objects
 ---
-# A Raytracer in Python - Part 2 - Rendering Multiple Objects

 A quick addition needed to the raytracer is providing freedom to add more objects to the rendering scene.
 In Part 1, the design was such that